dylPeters15/slogo_team06/API_CHANGES.md

 Within `SimulationMenuBarManager`: `Node getMenuBar() -> Parent getObject()`

 We conclude that these changes have helped increase code consistency and uniformity by implementing an inheritence hierarchy within the front end.
 Furthermore, we conclude that these are minor changes because they are simply renaming of methods.
 The old methods can be left there and deprecated.

+Other unrelated minor Changes:

+- For `SimulationMenuBarManager`: added `getPenColor getBackgroundColor getTurtleImage getHome` omitted `setLanguage getLanguage`.
+The methods that were added were added because when we planned the UI, we didn't know that these buttons were going to necessarily be on the SimulationMenuBar.
+They are all just getter methods that may need to be used by other internal classes.
+The two omitted methods were omitted because after we bounded the language properties either directly or indirectly to the editor menu bar manager (because it made sense that if the language was changed in the editor, that change should be reflected in all panes), we didn't need to be able to set or get language from the simulation menu bar manager.

+- For `EnvironmentDisplayManager`: added `setTurtle getObject updateTurtles setBackground setTurtleImage home setPenColor setPenWidth clearScreen`

+- For `ActorDisplay`, we changed the name of the class to `ActorView` (also note this is a super class that didn't end up being necessary in the project (we left it there for reasons that will be explained in the Analysis) and that all the changed methods are implemented in the subclass `TurtleView`), this was just by accident, nothing about it changed.
+All the methods are new.
+I originally left the interface blank during our plan because I honestly wasn't sure what method's we'd need to implement to model the Turtle's behavior.
+All the added methods just served to implement turtle behavior such as movement.

+- For `EnvironmentDisplayManager`, for the same reasons mentioned in `ActorView`/`TurtleView`, all the methods were added after turning in the original API, and all the methods serve to draw the View of the moving turtles in the Simulation.